Blue9/Summarizer/README.md

 ### Summarizing a paragraph of text
 This is most likely what you're looking for.
 To summarize text, simply use `Summarizer`'s `summarize()` function:

-    summarizer.summarize("insert text here", length=1)
+    summarizer.summarize("insert text here", length=3)
 where `length` equals the number of sentences to condense the text down to.

-**Note:** The second argument can be omitted and will default to `1`.
-In other words, if you omit the `length` argument, the function will return one sentence.
+**Note:** The second argument can be omitted and will default to `3`.
+In other words, if you omit the `length` argument, the function will return a three sentence summary.

 ### Functions
 `remove_punctuation(text)`: Removes punctuation and converts all letters to lowercase.